yaxsomo/aerosentinel-icarus/README.md

 7. [License](#license)

 ## Introduction
-This firmware is designed to provide precise navigation and guidance capabilities for rocketry applications using the Aerosentinel Argus Navigation Module.
-It implements advanced algorithms and features to ensure optimal performance, safety, and reliability during launch, ascent, and recovery phases.
+This firmware is designed to manage and control the flight dynamics of rocketry applications using the Aerosentinel Icarus Flight Module.
+It implements advanced control algorithms and features to ensure optimal performance, stability, and safety during all flight phases.

 ## Getting Started